melsman/mlkit/README.md

-- A comprehensive guide on [Programming with Regions in the MLKit](http://elsman.com/mlkit/raw/doc/mlkit.pdf) is available, which also demonstrate how to create memory profiles of program executions using the supplied region profiler and how to interact with C programs.
+- A comprehensive guide on [Programming with Regions in the MLKit](http://elsman.com/mlkit/raw/doc/mlkit.pdf) is available, which also demonstrates how to create memory profiles of program executions using the supplied region profiler and how to interact with C programs.